- Personal Finance»

 It is therefore good to know what the pros and cons are of investing in precious metals using bullion or paper.

 Pros and cons of buying gold and silver in physical form

-This method of investing involves purchasing some quantities of precious metals, having them delivered and storing them.
-This has advantages.
+This method of investing involves purchasing some quantities of precious metals, having them delivered and then storing them.
+This has some advantages.

 - Having possession of your precious metals makes you immune from any third party risk.